California Bankruptcy Exemptions & Estimating Chapter 13 Payments

 • Exemption Chosen: Option 1 (704) – Protects home equity

-Estimated Chapter 13 Plan:
+Estimated Chapter 13 Plan payment:

 • Priority Debts (Taxes, Child Support, etc.): $5,000